habibcilmd-cardiologist/dr-cil/content/en/services/cardiac-ct/index.md

       answer: "Results are usually reported the same day or next day."
 ---

 Cardiac CT (Computed Tomography) is non-invasive imaging of the heart and coronary arteries.
 It has an important place in screening and evaluating coronary artery disease.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in interpreting cardiac CT results.

 ## What is Cardiac CT?